Oyler, C. (2012). Actions speak louder than words: Social action as curriculum. New York: Routledge.

 C&T 4123: Curriculum and instruction in elementary education

-C&T 4124: Curriculum development in elementary education
+C&T 4124: Curriculum development and instruction in inclusive elementary education

 C&T 4143: Multicultural social studies in the elementary and middle school